The Basics of Accumulation

 The basics of accumulation require that you understand a few things, such as a statement of net worth, basic insurance needs, savings rate, and asset allocation.
 Understanding these basics gets you into the 99th %ile of financial literacy.

-With a big shovel filling a big savings rate, you need only work to optimize your work and show up as your best self every day.
+With a big shovel filling a big savings rate, you need only work to optimize your work and show up as your best every day.

 Posted in Retirement and tagged .